F5Networks/f5-telemetry-streaming/docs/data-modification.rst

 1. First action **includeData** will keep only **system**.
 2. Second action **setTag** will try to assign tag to known locations (if the 'locations' property is not specified, then the tag is applied to 'virtualServers', 'pools' etc.)
-3. Third action **includeData** should keep only **virtualServers**, but after execution of action #1 only the **system** property was left in the output - so, Telemetry Streaming removed from the output everything that not matched **virtualServers** and as result the output is empty object.
+3. Third action **includeData** should keep only **virtualServers**, but after execution of action #1 only the **system** property was left in the output - so, BIG-IP Telemetry Streaming removed from the output everything that not matched **virtualServers** and as result the output is empty object.

 |